Conservative Anosov diffeomorphisms of the two torus without an absolutely continuous invariant measure: Introduction

 Let $M$ be a compact, boundaryless smooth manifold and $f:M\to M$ be a diffeomorphism.
 A natural question which arises is whether $f$ preserves a measure which is absolutely continuous with respect to the volume measure on $M$.
 In order to avoid confusion in what follows, we would like to stress out that in this paper, the term \textbf{conservative} means the definition from ergodic theory which is non existence of wandering sets of positive measure.
 That is $f$ is conservative if and only for every $W\subset M$ so that $\left\{ f^{n}W\right\} _{n\in\ZZ}$ are disjoint (modulo the volume measure), $vol(W)=0$.

 It follows from \cite{Livsic Sinai} that for a generic $C^{2}$ Anosov diffeomorphism there exists no absolutely continuous invariant measure (a.c.i.m.), \cite[p.
 72, Corollary 4.15.]{Bowen Rufus}.
-Following this result Sinai asked whether a generic Anosov diffeomorphism will satisfy Poincar\'e recurrence.
-This question was answered by Gurevic and Oseledec \cite{Gurevic Oseledec} who proved that the set of conservative (Poincar\'e recurrent) $C^{2}$ Anosov diffeomorphism is meager in the $C^{2}$ topology.
+Following this result Sinai asked whether a generic Anosov diffeomorphism will satisfy Poincare recurrence.
+This question was answered by Gurevic and Oseledec \cite{Gurevic Oseledec} who proved that the set of conservative (Poincare recurrent) $C^{2}$ Anosov diffeomorphism is meagre in the $C^{2}$ topology (restricted to the open set of Anosov diffeomorphisms).
 Indeed, they have proved that if $f$ is a conservative $C^{2}$ Anosov (hyperbolic) diffeomorphism, then $f$ preserves a probability measure in the measure class of the volume measure which combined with the result of Livsic and Sinai proves the non-genericity result.
 The proof in \cite{Gurevic Oseledec} uses the absolute continuity of the foliations and existence of SRB measures to show that if the $SRB$ measure for $f$ is not equal to the SRB measure for $f^{-1}$ then there exists a continuous function $g:M\to\RR$ and a set $A\subset M$ of positive volume so that,

 It is then a straightforward argument to construct a set $B\subset A$ of positive volume measure so that for almost every $x\in B$, the set $\left\{ k\in\NN:\ f^{k}x\in B\right\} $ is finite, in contradiction with Halmos Recurrence Theorem \cite{Aar}.